 In 2008 SI Government Solutions was acquired by Raytheon.
 A few years after that SI joined with two other small companies, Pikewerks and Teligy.
 Blackbird Technologies joined the family in the late 2014.
 Today they all operate together as Raytheon Centers of Innovation.
 Over the years we have continued our legacy of providing high quality software and hardware information security solutions to our government customers.
 We focus on providing high end talent and solutions to solve hard problems in computer network operations.
 In addition to our competitive salaries, one of the best benefits of working with us is that you no longer feel like the smartest person in the room.
 We have grown a large community of subject matter experts in a variety of fields, so there’s always someone to learn from around.

 We take our work and our fun seriously.
 We refuse any work that isn’t hard and engaging, we make sure our engineers have the tools they need to do their jobs, and focus on recognizing results.
-Our research and development projects cover the spectrum of offensive and defensive security technologies for computer network operations, if it runs code somebody in our office has looked at it.
-Key areas of focus include:
+Our research and development projects cover the spectrum of offensive and defensive security technologies for computer network operations.
+If it runs code, somebody in our organization has looked at it or something in its class.

 Information security continues to be a growth industry.
 We are constantly looking to find the right candidates who can do this challenging work.
 Our work runs along a continuum of software development and software analysis, with almost nobody doing just one or the other.